 Disney World Vacation Package Cancellation Policy

-A Disney World Vacation Package is a bundle that includes your resort, tickets, and possibly the dining plan.
+A Disney World Vacation Package is a bundle that includes your resort, tickets, and possibly the dining plan, you know, if it ever returns.
 There are more specific parameters with the Disney World vacation package cancellation policy.

 Cancellations 30 Days or More in Advance

 You can cancel your Disney vacation package 30 or more days in advance with no repercussions.
 Any amount you have already paid up to this point is refunded.

 If you booked through a third party, and not directly through Disney, you may have to pay cancellation fees.
 This would be based on the rules of the 3rd party vendor.

 Cancellations 2 to 29 Days in Advance of Check-in